The *chase sapphire preferred* just rolled out the biggest, limited-time offer we've ever seen: bonus_miles_full

 What Does All This Mean?

-Furthermore, you'll need to make sure you've opened less than five new cards (not counting business cards) with any bank in the last 24 months to get approved and have good to excellent credit.
+Furthermore, you'll need to make sure you've opened fewer than five new cards (not counting business cards) with any bank in the last 24 months to get approved and have good to excellent credit.
 If you meet all these qualifications, your chance of approval (and getting a bonus) is quite good!

 Bottom Line